Ikergune/firos/README.md

 GET /robot/NAME
 ---------------

-Get a robot's data published on context broker.
-What it does is to build query using the NAME that must be send in the path and it will return data using this structure:
+Get the data published by the robot on Context Broker.
+It builds a query using the *NAME*, what will return data using the following structure:

 ``` javascript
 [